-

 Through REFAUK, Helvetas established and continues to support a Repair Hub in Kharkiv, where volunteers can access tools, materials, and practical guidance for urgent repairs to shell-damaged homes and public facilities.

-A rapid-repair mobile team also operates, deploying immediately after strikes to quickly seal damage and protect buildings from further destruction.
+A shelter ambulance also operates, deploying immediately after strikes to quickly seal damage and protect buildings from further destruction.